cloudmesh/client/docs/source/commands/command_comet.rst

 Please note if you powered off all nodes from an active computeset, the computeset itself will be removed as well (changed to 'completed' status)

-You can also power on one single node as a computese:
+You can also power on one single node as a computeset:

 .. prompt:: bash